 I greatly value Native American wisdom and felt called to call upon this wisdom to help get clarity on my path and purpose.
 I was referred to Guy Dumas for his Remote Dream Lodge Ceremony and I highly recommend working with Guy.
 With his deep wisdom and connection to spirit combined with his giant heart, he was able to guide me to gain the clarity and confirmation I was seeking to help me on my journey ahead to make the biggest impact I can to help make this world a better place while I am here.
 Thank you Guy for all you do to make this world a better place and sharing your gifts with others.

-- To strengthen annual resolve
+- To strengthen presence leadership

 - To experience (Mistasine Cree) Indigenous culture